 Omega-3 also has a wide array of other health benefits, including the ability to improve overall eye health, skin health, joint health and brain function.

 Is the amount of omega-3 in the eggs worth the extra money these eggs cost?

-Omega-3 eggs are more expensive than classic eggs–often about a dollar more.
-If you're not eating other sources of omega-3 (like fish) or taking an omega-3 supplement, eggs are an economical way to get at least some of the omega-3 your body needs.
-The omega-3 is in the yolk, so be sure to eat the whole egg.
+Omega-3 eggs are more expensive than standard eggs–often about a dollar more.
+If you're not regularly eating other sources of EPA or DHA omega-3 fatty acids (like fish) or taking an omega-3 supplement, eggs are an economical way to get some of the omega-3 your body needs.
+The omega-3 is in the yolk, so be sure to eat the whole egg!

 How much omega-3 is in an omega-3 enriched egg?
 How much do I need?

 There is about 0.4 g of omega-3 fat in an omega-3 egg.
 That's about four times the amount found in a regular egg.